TanStack/query/docs/adapters/solid-query.md

 }
 ```

 - If you want options to be reactive you need to pass them using object getter syntax.
+This may look strange at first but it leads to more idiomatic solid code.

 ```tsx
 import {